pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ## Configure StorageClass

-This section describes how to configure the storage class for the different storage types.
+This section describes how to configure the storage class for different storage types.
 These storage types are:

 - The default `gp2` storage type after creating the EKS cluster.
 - The `gp3` storage type (recommended).